 - The Get Out The Vote Model predicts which voters are most likely to vote in an election.
 Turnout rates are usually lower in off-year elections, and during primaries, so this model is essential for campaign strategists to consider when planning turnout operations.

 - The Voter Propensity Model: This model predicts how likely voters are to support a particular candidate or ballot initiative.
 It considers a voter’s party affiliation, voting history, and demographics.

 - The Psyops Model: This model prediction what types of messaging will be most effective in swaying voters to support a particular candidate or cause.
 It is based on extensive research into psychology and human behavior.

 - The historical data model.
 It looks at past election results and voter behavior patterns to predict how people will vote in future elections.

-- The current opinion polls model to gauge which way the wind is blowing in terms of public opinion.
+- The current opinion polls model to gauge which way the wind is blowing regarding public opinion.

-- The demographic data model identifies voter segments most likely to support a particular candidate or party.
+- The demographic data model identifies voter segments most likely to support a candidate or party.

 - The issues model voters care about most and how they compare different candidates’ positions on those issues.